ITR Filing Deadline Missed?

 What is NRI Status?

-A person who is of Indian origin but lives abroad is known as a non-resident Indian.
+A person who is of Indian origin but lives in any foreign country is known as a non-resident Indian.
 As per the Income Tax Act of India, 1961, the tax rules for Indian residents and NRIs are different.
 In other words, Indian residents and non-resident Indians are taxed differently.

 Indians can attain NRI status if they stay in India for less than 182 days during the preceding financial year or if people live outside India for business, employment, and profession for an indefinite amount of time.
 Therefore, the NRI status of an individual is determined by the amount of time he/she has spent in India in the previous year.